evalancaster/handson-2021-version-control/text/09_Comparing_Commits_Git_Diff.md

     $ git diff master...test

-linkgit:git-diff[1] is an incredibly useful tool for figuring out what has changed between any two points in your project's history, or to see what people are trying to introduce in new branches, etc.
+[git diff](https://git-scm.com/docs/git-diff) is an incredibly useful tool for figuring out what has changed between any two points in your project's history, or to see what people are trying to introduce in new branches, etc.

 ## What you will commit

-You will commonly use linkgit:git-diff[1] for figuring out differences between your last commit, your index, and your current working directory.
+You will commonly use [git diff](https://git-scm.com/docs/git-diff) for figuring out differences between your last commit, your index, and your current working directory.
 A common use is to simply run